Bruno Vlahek

 Vlahek started his musical education at the age of nine in his hometown.
-Immediately recognized as a specially gifted child, he entered class of Vladimir Krpan and graduated piano at the Zagreb Academy of Music as one of the youngest students in the history of this institution.
+Immediately recognised as a specially gifted child, he entered the class of Vladimir Krpan and graduated with a degree in piano at the Zagreb Academy of Music as one of the youngest students in the history of this institution.
 He obtained a soloist diploma at the Conservatoire de Lausanne with Jean-François Antonioli and received a master's degree at the Hochschule für Musik Köln where his teachers were Vassily Lobanov (piano), Tilmann Claus and Johannes Fritsch (composition and improvisation).
-From 2010 to 2013 he studied with Dmitri Bashkirov at the Reina Sofía School of Music in Madrid.
+From 2010 to 2013, he studied with Dmitri Bashkirov at the Reina Sofía School of Music in Madrid.